ibexa/documentation-developer/docs/pim/products.md

 ## Product types

 Product types represent categories that a product can belong to.
-A product type can be, for example, a sofa or a keyboard.
+A product type can be, for example, a sofa, or a keyboard.

-Product types, like content types, define the global properties of products and Fields a product consists of.
+Product types, like content types, define the global properties of products and fields a product consists of.
 A product type also defines the attributes that all products of this type can have.

 You can choose between two available types: `Physical` and `Virtual`:

 - `Physical` - tangible products with assigned stock.
 They can use measurement attributes.
 They require shipment in the online purchase process.
 Examples: heaters, laptops, phones.
 - `Virtual` - non-tangible items.
 They can be sold individually, or as part of a product bundle.
 They don't require shipment in the online process.
 Examples: memberships, services, warranties.

 ## Product attributes

 Product attributes provide different information about a product and can be used to create [product variants](#product-variants).
-Typical product attribute examples are: length, weight, color, format, and so on.
+Typical product attribute examples are: length, weight, color, format, and more.

 The following attribute types are available: